RTnhN/NodeVis/README.md

 * Visualize up to 8 nodes at once in a single window, each using the same 3D model
 * Real-time quaternion-driven animation with a frame slider
+* Live-stream SageMotion node orientations over the network for a continuous view
 * Camera controls via mouse and keyboard
 * 3D orientation axis and sensor index labels
 * Camera shortcuts: Ctrl+1 through Ctrl+8 jump to each node